Buckle up for a deep dive into the Honda Odyssey’s history!

 The 2018 Honda Odyssey

 Due to a slew of NHTSA recalls addressing various issues, 2018 and 2019 find themselves in the “avoid” category.
-On the flip side, 2021, 2022, and 2023 emerge as the gleaming stars of this generation.
+On the flip side, 2021, 2022, and 2023 emerge as the shining stars of this generation.
 Let’s break it down.

 The Best Years: 2021, 2022, 2023